kysgattu/Online-Voting-System/README.md

 > CANDIDATES <a name='candidates'></a>

 ### Login and Register <a name='login-and-register'></a>
-This app provides facility for voter to register himself to cast his/her vote in the elections.
+This app provides facility for candidate to register himself/herself to participate in the elections.

 ![alt tag](https://github.com/kysgattu/Online-Voting-System/blob/master/OVS%20Screenshots/cand_reg.PNG)
 ![alt tag](https://github.com/kysgattu/Online-Voting-System/blob/master/OVS%20Screenshots/Login.PNG)